ojas-kanotra/pwn.college_ojas/Comprehending_commands.md

 ```

 ### New Learnings
-You can read it with cat at its absolute path: /flag
+- Demonstrates advanced use of `cat` with complex absolute paths
+- Navigating deep directory structures using absolute paths
+- Understanding that restrictions on `cd` don't affect absolute path access
+- Long paths can be typed directly without navigating through directories

 ### References
 None

 ---

-## Grepping for A Needle in A Haystack
+## Grepping For A Needle In A Haystack
 In this challenge, I've put a hundred thousand lines of text into the /challenge/data.txt file. grep it for the flag!

 ### Solutions